hashicorp/nomad/scheduler/README.md

                │                complex part of the reconciler.
                │                it calls many helper methods:
                │                - filterOldTerminalAllocs: allocs
-               │                that are terminal or from older │                job ver are put into "ignore" │                bucket
+               │                that are terminal and from older │                job ver are put into "ignore" │                bucket
                │                - cancelUnneededCanaries